lapptomi/nextjs-recipeapp/README.md

 # RecipeApp Pro
-**Full Stack Web application where users can create, rate, and comment on recipes.**
+### Web application where users can create, rate, and comment on recipes.

 The idea of this project was mainly to learn **Next.js**, **Nest.js** and Amazon Web Services, such as **Amazon S3**, **EC2**, **ECS**, **ECR** and **Fargate**.